The goals of this chapter are to:

 - Where on this map do you think your samples from Exercise 2.6 occur?

-- On the map, mark which areas you think were the shallowest and deepest during metamorphism.
+- On the map, mark which areas you think represent the shallowest and deepest during metamorphism.

 - Draw a line on the map that corresponds to only a change in temperature.